-If you’re thinking about building or renovating your home, or doing any kind of construction, you’ll need temporary mesh fencing for the job.
+If you are about to embark on a major construction project or are thinking about building or renovating your home, you’ll need temporary fencing for the job.

-What Are the Benefits of Using Mesh Fencing?
+What Are the Benefits of Using Welded Mesh Fencing?

 Strength and Durability

-Mesh fence is extremely strong and durable and is able to withstand harsh weather conditions and last a long time before having to replace it.
+Mesh fence is extremely strong and durable with its heavy-duty qualities making it able to withstand harsh weather conditions and last a long time before having to replace it.

-Mesh fencing is an ideal barrier solution to keep your property safe, complimenting other home security measures.
+Mesh fencing is an ideal barrier solution to keep your property safe, complementing other construction site or home security measures.

-You are able to see through the mesh fencing, making it ideal in a number of applications, whether it’s a construction site or an event where seeing through the fence is a requirement (i.e. sporting match).
+You can see through mesh fencing, making it ideal in a number of applications, whether it’s a construction site, temporary pool fencing, or an event where seeing through the fence is a requirement (i.e. sporting match).

 Should I Buy or Hire Temporary Mesh Fencing?

-Buying your own temporary fencing panels also means you can use them when and where they’re needed, without having to go through the rigor of hiring and returning the panels.
+Buying your temporary fencing panels also means you can use them when and where they’re needed, without having to go through the rigour of hiring and returning the panels.

-What Are My Legal Obligations When It Comes to Temporary Fencing?
+What Are My Legal Obligations When It Comes to Temporary Mesh Fencing?

 No matter what work you are undertaking and where in Australia, it is likely that there will be a law that requires you to have temporary fencing during construction.
 A workplace with construction work taking place must be secured from unauthorised access, in accordance with the Safe Work Australia Construction Work Code of Practice.